laduplessis/CrithidiaGenome/README.md

 Files needed as input for some scripts

 - PAML templates
-- Files containing sets of taxa for various analyses
+- Files containing sets of taxa for various analyses (not really necessary)
 - Files containing topologies for various analyses